jodreports/jodreports-2.x/README.md

 It is intended as a basis in case maintenance is required for the older 2.x series of JODReports.

-There are two branches:
+There is currently one branches:
-* develop
 * sourceforge

 The "sourceforge" branch contains **all** commits of the *trunk* of the SourceForge subversion repository, plus this README.md file.
 We won't accept any pull requests on this branch.
 Consider this branch a "tag".

-The "develop" branch should contain the most up-to-date maintenance version of the JODReports 2.x series.
+If maintenance should be required for the 2.x series, the most up-to-date maintenance version of the source code should live in a branch named "develop".